Happy Friday, everyone!

 “So, what is it?”

-“Eric.”
+“Dan.”
 Lucy’s voice startled him back to reality.
 He stepped back from the curb and she took his hand and turned him to face her, her gloved hands holding him firmly by the elbows.
 The snow caught in her hair and her glasses were slightly steamed up.
 He swallowed.
-She really was very pretty.
+She really was so close.
 And real.
 So real.

 Lucy bit her lip.
 “I know we’ve not been going out that long…but I’ve known you a while.
-And it hasn’t felt like you’ve been yourself lately.”
+And you haven’t been yourself lately.”

 “I…” he started, looked away.
-How could he tell her that every door he saw yawned and tried to pull him in to somewhere…else?
+How could he tell her the truth?
+How could he even explain that every door he saw seemed to yawn onto nothingness and tried to pull him in?

-“No, just let me finish,” she continued, dropping her hands and huffing clouds into the air.
-“I’ve looked it up and it looks like winners…radio prize winners…they can get like this.”
+“No, let me finish,” she continued, dropping her hands and huffing clouds into the air.
+“I’ve looked this up.
+Sometimes winners, like you…radio prize winners, particularly…they can get like this.”

 “Don’t be angry,” she said again.
 “I was just worried, that’s all.
 So I did a bit of research.
-Big cash prize winners – from radio competitions mostly, I don’t know why.
-Something to do with the facelessness or suddenness – radio prize winners sometimes go…a little weird.”
+And I’ve found that big cash prize winners – from radio competitions mostly, I don’t know why.
+Something to do with the facelessness or suddenness.
+But anyway.
+Radio prize winners can sometimes go…a little weird.”

-“I don’t mean you’re weird,” Lucy hurriedly said, blushing.
-“It’s just…it seems a fair few have spent their money, cleared debts, bought houses, or cars, sorted their lives out and then they’ve just…vanished.”
+“I don’t mean you’re weird,” Lucy said, blushing herself.
+“It’s just…it seems these winners sometimes spend their money, clear debts, buy houses, or cars, sort their lives out and then just…vanish.”

-“Yeah, I don’t know how or why.
+“Yeah.
+I don’t know how or why.
 The articles aren’t clear.
-The winners just seem to abandon their new and perfect lives and run away into nothing.
-The psychologist I read said it’s something to do with the new lives not feeling earned…people feel the need to redress the balance.”
+But they just seem to abandon their new lives…disappear.
+More often than you’d think.
+The psychologist I read said it’s something to do with feeling uncomfortable with their good luck, like it doesn’t feel earned…people feel the need to redress the balance.”